Borknab/cs4245-project/README.md

 # Group 20: Seminar in Computer Vision by Deep Learning (CS4245) Project
 The project aims at...

-We utilized the code available at [this](https://github.com/gabrieltseng/pycrop-yield-prediction) Github repo.
+We utilized the code available at [this](https://github.com/gabrieltseng/pycrop-yield-prediction) Github repo, in this repo only the source code is available, check the original codebase for all the additional folders and files.
+We tagged with `[CS4245]` all the changes we made to the original code.

 The main goals of our project are:
 -

-For more information, check the full blog post at: ...
+For more information, check the full blog post at: https://borknab.github.io/cs4245-project/

 ## Authors